-Now is a great time to evaluate your company’s network performance and decide whether it’s time to make the shift away from MPLS.
+Now that you have the MPLS network explained and understand the limitation it comes with, it is a great time to evaluate your company’s network performance and decide whether it’s time to make the shift away from MPLS.

-Aryaka offers global SD-WAN solutions that can be easily installed and require little to no maintenance from your IT staff.
+Aryaka offers a fully-managed Cloud-First WAN that can be easily installed and require little to no maintenance from your IT staff.
 The less time they spend on network connectivity issues, they more time they’ll have to tackle other priorities in your organization.

-Check out our resources library for more information on SD-WAN and how Aryaka has helped businesses around the world move their networks into the 21st century.
+Check out our resources library for more information and how Aryaka has helped businesses around the world move their networks into the 21st century.

 - Is MPLS dead?
 Understanding Need For mpls Network Technology

 - What is MPLS network & How MPLS Works?